goose-lang/goose/README.md

 Goose translates Go structs to Coq records; it uses a module to provide better namespacing for the fields.

 The Coq version of `CreateTable` is written as a definition of type `proc Table.t`.
-A library called `Goose.base` defines all the support needed for this definition; it pulls in the type `proc T`, an Armada function that returns a value of type `T`.
-Functions are written using "bind" notation; to understand the examples all you need to know is that `x <- f; ...` means to run `f` and store the result in the variable `x`, then continue running with the new variable `x`.
+A library called `Goose.base` defines all the support needed for this definition; it pulls in the type `proc T`, an Armada procedure that returns a value of type `T`.
+Procedures are written using "bind" notation; to understand the examples all you need to know is that `x <- f; ...` means to run `f` and store the result in the variable `x`, then continue running with the new variable `x`.

 Armada functions using `Goose.base` can call a few primitive operations.
 Here we see two types of primitives: `Data.newMap` corresponds to creating a map (complete with the type of values), and the `filesys.*` functions in Go are turned into `FS.*` methods in Coq (after lower-casing).
 The Coq definitions are primitives that form the Goose API, and include heap-manipulating functions `Data.*` as well as a filesystem API under `FS.`.
 The filesystem API is one provided by Goose via the `github.com/tchajed/goose/machine/filesys` package.